How to Build a Custom Multi-Vendor Online Marketplace Startup?

 - Look at using other marketplaces to attract signups.
 Airbnb famously sent emails to people posting rentals on Craigslist, asking them to consider signing up for their new marketplace

-The key to a successful online marketplace is to offer something that nobody else does.
+The key to a successful online marketplace startup is to offer something that nobody else does.
 This means it’s essential to do your market research, identify your target audience and focus on a vertical rather than a horizontal niche.

 Don’t forget, if you’d like to know more about building a multi-vendor online marketplace startup, these blog articles will provide you with additional information.